deckhouse/virtualization/docs/INSTALL.md

 | Debian                      | 10, 11, 12                      |
 | Ubuntu                      | 20.04, 22.04, 24.04      |

+{{< alert level=“warning”>}}
+Ensuring stable operation of live migration mechanisms requires the use of an identical version of the Linux kernel on all cluster nodes.

+This is because differences in kernel versions can lead to incompatible interfaces, system calls, and resource handling, which can disrupt the virtual machine migration process.
+{{{< /alert >}}

 ## Supported guest operating systems

 The virtualization platform supports operating systems running on `x86` and `x86_64` architectures as guest operating systems.
 For correct operation in paravirtualization mode, `VirtIO` drivers must be installed to ensure efficient interaction between the virtual machine and the hypervisor.